What to do when someone owes you money

 - Your intention to sue the debtor if the debt is not repaid.

 Take the time to ensure that you have correctly identified the debtor or debtors including address and email.
 You also want to make inquiries about the debtor’s assets and ascertain whether or not the debtor can satisfy your debt.
+If you would like an effective letter of demand to be drawn up, feel free to contact our team.

 Another affordable way to resolve a monetary dispute is through mediation.
 It involves the parties, usually with their lawyers, attending a meeting with a mediator trained in settling disputes.
 At first, the mediator meets the parties and their lawyers altogether, at which each side makes an opening statement of their position, followed by some negotiation.
 At this stage, you want to find out why the debtor has refused to return your money.
 Next, the parties and their lawyers are placed in separate rooms, while the mediator moves between each room, presenting offers of settlement, and trying to bring each closer to the other’s position.